The Role Of Protective Intelligence In Estate Security

-A static target affords the would-be attacker the benefit of predictability in location, personnel, observing a security team’s standard operating procedures and shift changes, vulnerabilities based on observable patterns, and more.
-The good news for security is this is a double-edged sword for the adversary because in order for them to successfully approach an executive or the estate, they are required to conduct pre-operational surveillance — forcing them to venture within eyesight of security, thus becoming vulnerable to detection.
+A static target affords the would-be attacker the benefit of predictability in location, and personnel, observing a private estate security team’s standard operating procedures and shift changes, vulnerabilities based on observable patterns, and more.
+The good news for security is this is a double-edged sword for the adversary because in order for them to approach an executive or the estate successfully, they are required to conduct pre-operational surveillance — forcing them to venture within eyesight of security, thus becoming vulnerable to detection.

 A fundamental piece of the protective intelligence puzzle is the direct observation of potentially malicious activity.
-It is well known that the pre-operational surveillance can be detected early by security agents or counter surveillance teams that are switched on, and trained to detect patterns of hostile surveillance or other pretext site visits.
-Even executive assistants and domestic / household staff often act as the eyes & ears of the security program, and can identify anomalies and professionally challenge those individuals that appear out of place.
+It is well known that pre-operational surveillance can be detected early by agents of estate security services or counter surveillance teams that are switched on and trained to detect patterns of hostile surveillance or other pretext site visits.
+Even executive assistants and domestic / household staff often act as the eyes & ears of the security program and can identify anomalies and professionally challenge those individuals that appear out of place.

-Estate security programs fulfill a critical protective intelligence function by acting as a static post and base of operations for many protective movements.
-Agents charged with providing estate security can proactively observe, identify, assess, and understand what is normal, and can quickly determine an anomaly.
-Based on the vast knowledge of the security professionals protecting the estate, they can compare activity in the moment to their baseline, which has been developed over hundreds of hours of observing activity in that specific area.
-Using their baseline as a standard, they are able to discriminate between ordinary activity in the environment, and that which needs to be investigated further.
+Estate security systems fulfill a critical protective intelligence function by acting as a static post and base of operations for many protective movements.
+Agents charged with providing estate security management can proactively observe, identify, assess, and understand what is normal and can quickly determine an anomaly.
+Based on the vast knowledge of the security professionals protecting the estate, they can compare activity at the moment to their baseline, which has been developed over hundreds of hours of observing activity in that specific area.
+Using their baseline as a standard, they are able to discriminate between ordinary activity in the environment and that which needs to be investigated further.

 - Local criminal activity and trends

 - Suspicious people & vehicles loitering in the area (i.e., what is a known vendor or contractor vs. potentially hostile surveillance)